damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## Version Check

-GitLab releases a new version _every single month on the 22nd_, so we understand that people sometimes miss a new release.
+GitLab releases a new version _every single month on the 22nd_, so we understand that people are not always up to date.
 We wanted to give you some help with this, so from now on you can quickly see which version of GitLab you have running by visiting the Help or Admin page.
+It will show if you are up to date and if there is a security release you should have installed.

 Read more about the version check in our [blog post about it.](https://about.gitlab.com/2015/05/07/version-check/)